-T Jay S. Hennick Mr. Hennick is the Founder er and Chairn nan of First tService.
-In June 2015, Mr. He ennick became the Ontario, Canada Chairman and CEO of Colliers International Group Inc. Pre-spin-off, Mr. Hennick was the CEO of Old Age: 61 FSV from 1988 to 2015.
-In 1998, Mr. Hennick was awarded Canada's Entrepreneur of the Year, in 2001 he was named Canada's CEO of the Year by Canadian Business Magazine and in 2011, received an Director Since: June 1, honorary Doctorate of Laws from York University and the University of Ottawa.
-Mr. Hennick currently 2015 serves as past Chairman of the Board of Directors of the Sinai Health System, in Toronto and is the 2013 ~ immediate past Chairman of The Mount Sinai Hospital Board of Directors.
-In addition, Mr. Hennick has Chairman of the endowed the Jay S. Hennick JD-MBA Program at the Faculty of Law and School of Management at the University of Ottawa Law School, his alma mater, and The Hennick Centre for Business and Law, a joint Board Since: June 2015 1 0 0 hulich School of Business at Yo Non-Independent Arts degree I rom York C University in Toronto and a Docto orate of Laws from the University of Ottawa.
-Areas of Expertise: Board & Committees Atten dance Securities Owned, Controlled l or Directed (1)(4) • Management Board 4 of 5 80% Subordinate Voting Shares 2,272,526 • Real Estate Multiple Voting Shares 1,325,694 • Finance 1 0 · I munoc Total Value of Securities (5) US\$251,587,542 Options Held None.
-Mr. Hennick is not eligible to pa rticipate in the Option Plan or to receive grants of options thereunder.
-See "Executive C - 1 Public Board Memberships s During the l ast Five Y ears Colliers International Group Inc. (Chair) 1988 - Present
+Mr. Hennick is the Founder and Chairman of FirstService.
+In June 2015, Mr. Hennick became the Global Chairman and CEO of Colliers International Group Inc. Pre-spin-off, Mr. Hennick was the CEO of former FirstService Corporation from 1988 to 2015.
+In 1998, Mr. Hennick was awarded Canada's Entrepreneur of the Year, in 2001 he was named Canada's CEO of the Year by Canadian Business Magazine and in 2011, received an honorary Doctorate of Laws from York University and the University of Ottawa.
+In 2018, Mr. Hennick was appointed a member of the Order of Canada, and is also the 2019 International Horatio Alger Award recipient.
+Mr. Hennick served as past Chairman of the Board of Directors of the Sinai Health System, in Toronto and is the past Chairman of The Mount Sinai Hospital Board of Directors.
+In addition, Mr. Hennick has endowed the Jay S. Hennick JD-MBA Program at the Faculty of Law and School of Management at the University of Ottawa Law School, his alma mater, and The Hennick Centre for Business and Law, a joint program of the Osgoode Hall Law School and the Schulich School of Business at York University.
+Mr. Hennick holds a Bachelor of Arts degree from York University in Toronto and a Doctorate of Laws from the University of Ottawa.

+Board & Committees

+Board & Committees

+Board & G of 7 86%

+Total Value of Securities (10,4) Equity Ownership Policy (7)